Jose Arrieta Photo Tours

 Leaving the desert behind, I traveled south to Minca, a lush mountain town in the foothills of the Sierra Nevada de Santa Marta.
 The cool, misty air was a refreshing contrast to La Guajira’s dry heat.
 Early mornings were spent on misty trails, where the calls of Santa Marta Antpitta echoed through the valleys.
 The colors of the Golden-collared Manakin flashed through the understory, while hummingbirds like the Santa Marta Blossomcrown zipped around flowering bushes.

-• Santa Marta Bush Tyrant
+• Santa Marta Bush Tyrant – Rare and elusive flycatcher, endemic to high elevations

-• Santa Marta Blossomcrown
+• Santa Marta Blossomcrown – Small, localized hummingbird with a limited range

-• Santa Marta Wood-Wren
+• Santa Marta Wood-Wren – Vocal endemic that prefers dense understory

 Best Birdwatching Locations: